sync-different/alt-core/README.md

 ## Get started

+Welcome aboard!
+Follow these steps to get started.

 Step 1 - Familiarize yourself with the technical documentation in the companion repo <a href="https://github.com/sync-different/alt-core-docs">alt-core-docs</a>

 Step 2 - Clone this repo and follow steps to build below

 Step 3 - Check out the discussion board to understand the roadmap and ideas WIP <a href="https://github.com/orgs/sync-different/discussions">discussions</a>

-Step 4 - Join the discord community to chat live with team <a href="https://discord.com/invite/Gjw9sqYuUY">join discord</a>
+Step 4 - Join the discord and introduce yourself to the community <a href="https://discord.com/invite/Gjw9sqYuUY">join discord</a>

 ## repo structure